As a class we have been reviewing the pros and cons of social media, helped by a visit from local police officers recently.

-We hope everyone has had a restful Christmas ready for a new term of learning!
+We hope everyone has had a restful half term ready for our final half term of Year 5!
+Time is flying by.

 This may be a useful document for you to use as a checklist at home.